Bad seeds? Black farmers allege company duped them on purpose

 Farmers claim racial conspiracy in soybean suitJul.11.201801:48

-Burrell is among a group of black farmers in Mississippi now suing Iowa-based Stine Seed Co. for allegedly selling them "inferior" soybean seeds, which they claim is part of a wider conspiracy to defraud them of their properties.
+Burrell is among a group of a few black farmers in Mississippi suing Iowa-based Stine Seed Co. for allegedly selling them "inferior" soybean seeds, which they claim is part of a wider conspiracy to take land from black farmers.

 "Somebody played a game.
-We were anticipating thoroughbreds, and we got sold a donkey," David Allen Hall Sr., a partner with Burrell, said after Stine put out a statement this week calling the suit meritless.
+We were anticipating thoroughbreds, and we got sold a donkey," David Allen Hall Sr., a partner with Burrell, said after Stine Seed put out a statement this week calling the suit meritless and "factually unsupportable."

 Certified seeds are considered genetically pure, and are favored in many cases for their nearly 100 percent germination rate that ensures a more viable plant.

-But after the farmers picked up the seeds and planted them, they saw a limited yield and noticed that the soybean plants were growing about 40 percent shorter than varieties purchased from other sources.
-The leaf developments also didn't look normal, they said in the lawsuit.
+But after the farmers picked up the seeds and planted them, they said they saw a limited yield and noticed that the soybean plants were growing about 40 percent shorter than varieties purchased from other sources.
+The leaf developments also didn't look normal, they said in their lawsuit.

-Meanwhile, fields that used other soybean seeds yielded about 48 bushels per acre, but the Stine seeds yielded less than half of that, Jackson said in the lawsuit.
+Meanwhile, fields that used other soybean seeds yielded about 48 bushels per acre, but the Stine Seed products yielded less than half of that, Jackson said in the lawsuit.

-Burrell also said in the suit that fields where another variety of seeds were used grew 50 bushels per acre, but the Stine seeds yielded less than five bushels per acre.
+Burrell also said in the suit that fields where another variety of seeds were used grew 50 bushels per acre, but Stine's yielded less than five bushels per acre.

-The farmers said other factors, such as rainfall or soil, couldn't have only negatively affected their fields where Stine seeds were planted because other varieties grew as intended.
-The issue was with the seeds themselves, they said in the lawsuit.
+The farmers said other factors, such as rainfall or soil, couldn't have only negatively affected their fields where Stine Seed was planted because other varieties grew as intended.
+The issue was with the seeds themselves, they claimed in the lawsuit.

 According to the lawsuit, testing through that lab, paid for by the farmers, found the seeds had zero percent germination ability.